merlix1/xpegacli/README.md

 Instruction:
--Import the zip in Pega: Application->Distribution->Import Find the runcommand activity and run it.
+-Import the zip in Pega: Application->Distribution->Import

+Find the "runcommand activity" and run it.
+A popup window appears where you can run your Linux commands:

 ![alt text](https://github.com/merlix1/xpegacli/blob/master/xpegacli.png)